Norman Norell: Honors and tributes

 Beginning in 2000 the City of New York placed bronze plaques honoring American designers along Seventh Avenue and Norell was among the first to be honored.
 Michelle Obama, as First Lady of the United States, wore a vintage Norell dress at a Christmas party in December 2010.

+In 2021, the Indiana Historical Bureau, Hamilton County Historical Society, Levinson Family, Rebar Develop, Nickel Plate Arts, and the City of Noblesville installed a historical marker in Noblesville, Indiana.
+It is located along 8th Street, between Cherry Street & Maple Avenue.